Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Introduction

-\end{itemize} Of equal importance to the empirical results, we perform a mathematical analysis of the convergence properties of the UFM models under CE and LS losses.
-While Zhou et al. \cite{zhou2022optimization} demonstrate that, for a broad class of loss functions, including CE and LS losses, the global minimizers exhibit neural collapse properties, the authors neither derive the exact form of these global minimizers nor thoroughly examine the landscape around them. \begin{enumerate} \item We first derive closed-form solutions for the global minimizers under both CE and LS loss functions, which explicitly depend on the smoothing parameter $\delta$. \item Utilizing these closed-form solutions, we conduct a second-order theoretical analysis of the optimization landscape around their respective global optimizers.
-Within the UFM context, our mathematical analysis reveals that LS exhibits a more well-conditioned landscape around the global minimum, which facilitates the faster convergence observed in our empirical study. \looseness=-1 \end{enumerate}
+Of equal importance to the empirical results, we perform a mathematical analysis of the convergence properties of the UFM models under cross-entropy loss and label smoothing.
+While Zhou et al. \citep{zhou2022optimization} demonstrate that, for a broad class of loss functions, including cross-entropy loss and label smoothing, the global minimizers exhibit neural collapse properties, the authors neither derive the exact form of these global minimizers nor thoroughly examine the landscape around them. \begin{enumerate} \item We first derive closed-form solutions for the global minimizers under both loss functions, which explicitly depend on the smoothing hyperparameter $\delta$. \item Utilizing these closed-form solutions, we conduct a second-order theoretical analysis of the optimization landscape around their respective global optimizers.
+Within the UFM context, our mathematical analysis reveals that label smoothing exhibits a more well-conditioned landscape around the global minimum, which facilitates the faster convergence observed in our empirical study. \looseness=-1 \end{enumerate}

-\looseness=-1 This paper provides a significantly deeper understanding of why LS provides better convergence and performance than CE loss.
+This paper provides a significantly deeper understanding of why label smoothing provides better convergence and performance than cross-entropy loss.
 Additionally, the paper illustrates how the powerful framework of neural collapse and its associated mathematical models can be employed to gain a more nuanced understanding of the ``why'' of DNNs.
-We hope that these results will inspire future research into the intricate interplay between neural collapse, convergence speed, and model generalizability.
+However, we acknowledge that theoretical evidence about how neural collapse impacts model generalization is lacking in this study.
+We hope that our work will inspire future research into the intricate interplay between neural collapse, convergence speed, and model generalizability. \looseness=-1